ECP serves notice on Bilawal for Larkana visit ahead of by-polls

 As per Para 17 of the ECP’s Code of Conduct no member of parliament can visit a constituency where by-elections are scheduled after the dates for the election have been notified.

+The ECP had announced that by-elections be held inPS-11 after Grand Democratic Alliance s Moazzam Abbasi was de-seated by the Supreme Court in August.

-The Pakistan People's Party Sunday criticised Election Commission of Pakistan (ECP) for issuing a notice to PPP chairman Bilawal Bhutto Zardari for a rally in Larkana, saying that no law stop him from visiting his constituency.
+PPP on Sunday criticised ECP for issuing a notice to Bilawal Bhutto Zardari, saying that no law stop him from visiting his constituency.

+Senator Mustafa Nawaz Khokhar, the spokesman to the Chairman PPP, reacting to the notice by ECP to Bilawal Bhutto Zardari has said that no law stops Chairman Bilawal to go to his constituency and asked how notice could be sent to a member National Assembly for going to his constituency?

 ISLAMABAD: The Election Commission of Pakistan (ECP) has issued a show-cause notice to Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari and other party leaders for visiting Larkana s PS-11 constituency ahead of a by-election.